TheCodeCurrents/Nano8/implementations/README.md

 - Build/usage instructions
 - Any necessary tools or utilities

-> Note: Breadboard and Logisim implementations are currently the most active development targets.
+> Note: FPGA and Logisim implementations are currently the most active development targets.
+Breadboarding will started when I recieved some components.
+The Rust based Emulator will be done as a side effort and the PCB will be the finalized product.